Jack O'Lantern (Marvel Comics): Maguire Beck

-After Berkhart's working relationship with Osborn ended when the Green Goblin participated in a magical ritual that rendered him completely insane, Berkhart was then approached by Maguire Beck, the female cousin of Quentin Beck (the original Mysterio).
-Maguire convinced Berkhart to re-assume the Mysterio identity following her cousin's suicide and the "Mad Jack" costumed identity was retired.
-But when the two sought to eliminate Spider-Man, Daredevil, J. Jonah Jameson and several other mutual enemies, the two revived the "Mad Jack" persona, with Maguire using holograms and lifelike robotic versions of Mad Jack and Berkhart himself to serve as proxies for herself while she laid in secret.
-In the end, Maguire was caught and exposed though due to her usage of Berkhart androids but Daredevil and Spider-Man were left unsure as to whether or not Berkhart was truly involved.
-However Berkhart did ultimately escape with a Mysterio costume, in the confusion at the end.
+After Berkhart's working relationship with Osborn ends when the Green Goblin participates in a magical ritual that renders him completely insane, Berkhart was then approached by Maguire Beck, the cousin of Quentin Beck (the original Mysterio).
+Maguire convinces Berkhart to re-assume the Mysterio identity following her cousin's suicide and the "Mad Jack" costumed identity is retired.
+When Berkhart and Beck seek to eliminate Spider-Man, Daredevil, J. Jonah Jameson and several other mutual enemies, the two revive the "Mad Jack" persona, utilizing robotic duplicates to serve as proxies.
+In the end, Maguire is caught and exposed though due to her usage of Berkhart androids, but Daredevil and Spider-Man were left unsure as to whether or not Berkhart was truly involved.

 Brother of Steven Levins

-Another version of Jack O'Lantern is introduced during the "Dark Reign" storyline, is an unnamed man who claimed to be Steve Levins' brother.
-He has since been caught by the police after killing the 15-year-old daughter of his neighbor and drinking his victim's blood as part of his plot to avenge Steve.
+Another version of Jack O'Lantern is introduced during the "Dark Reign" storyline.
+He is an unnamed man who claimed to be Steve Levins' brother.
+Jack O'Lantern is later caught by the police after killing the 15-year-old daughter of his neighbor and drinking his victim's blood as part of his plot to avenge Steve.
 This man was shown to be able to transform into a Jack O'Lantern-headed villain using the powers of a mystical demon.
-He was later released by a lawyer sent by Norman Osborn who claimed that Jack O'Lantern is a material witness to a national security case.
-The lawyer drives away with Jack O'Lantern as Norman plans to gain his services.
+He is later released by a lawyer sent by Norman Osborn, who claims that Jack O'Lantern is a material witness to a national security case.
+The lawyer drives away with Jack O'Lantern as Osborn plans to gain his services.

-During the "Heroic Age", Steve Rogers knew about Jack O'Lantern, noting that Osborn didn't use Jack O'Lantern and suspects that Jack O'Lantern will continue his crusade to avenge his brother.